aatrisgn/TGC.Framework/src/AzureTableStorage/TGC.AzureTableStorage/README.md

 The method above takes care of reading configuration values and setting up context.

+**Disclaimer:** If you are using Azure Function App, the current version does not support *Microsoft.Extensions.Configuration.Abstractions* which this method is dependent on.
+If so, you can use:

+	builder.Services.AddAzureTableStorage("YourConnectionString");

 The library maps classes to individual tables in the Azure Storage Account.
 For each table you will need to define a related DTO.
 The definition requires adding a custom attribute and inherit from a specific class.

 An example looks like this: